State Seal of Civic Engagement

 Students can earn the State Seal of Civic Engagement (SSCE) on their transcript for work they do in pursuit of a more just and equitable world during their high school experience.

 The CDE developed 5 basic criteria for the Seal.
-Districts are tasked with interpreting how these will be met and developing programming to assure that all students have have the opportunity to earn the SSCE.
+Districts are tasked with interpreting how these will be met and developing programming to assure that all students have the opportunity to earn the SSCE.

-The Integrated Action Civics Project offers districts, schools, and teachers a unique framework that integrates classroom-tested strategies into existing course curricula to build a high-quality and deeply engaging civic learning experiences.
+The Integrated Action Civics Project offers districts, schools, and teachers a unique framework that integrates classroom-tested strategies into existing course curricula to build high-quality and deeply engaging civic learning experiences.

 • Develop civic skills through the study of K-12 course content.